appsignal/appsignal-docs/source/elixir/instrumentation/instrumentation.html.md

 In order to find out what specific pieces of code are causing performance problems it's useful to add custom instrumentation to your application.
-This allows us to create better breakdowns of which code runs slowest and what type of action was the most time spent on.
+This allows us to create better breakdowns of which code runs slowest and what type of action the most amount of time was spent on.

-Custom instrumentation is possible in two ways: with function decorators and with instrumentation helper functions.
+Custom instrumentation is possible in two ways: using function decorators and instrumentation helper functions.
 The function decorators are easiest to use, but are less flexible than the instrumentation helper functions.

 This short guide will help you set up custom instrumentation.
 More details on the usage of certain helpers can be found in the Hex docs for the [AppSignal